The Day After Tomorrow: Political and scientific criticism

 Stefan Rahmstorf of the Potsdam Institute for Climate Impact Research, an expert on thermohaline circulation and its effect on climate, said after a talk with scriptwriter Jeffrey Nachmanoff at the film's Berlin preview:

 Clearly this is a disaster movie and not a scientific documentary, [and] the film makers have taken a lot of artistic license.
 But the film presents an opportunity to explain that some of the basic background is right: humans are indeed increasingly changing the climate and this is quite a dangerous experiment, including some risk of abrupt and unforeseen changes ...
 Luckily it is extremely unlikely that we will see major ocean circulation changes in the next couple of decades (I'd be just as surprised as Jack Hall if they did occur); at least most scientists think this will only become a more serious risk towards the end of the century.
 And the consequences would certainly not be as dramatic as the 'superstorm' depicted in the movie.
 Nevertheless, a major change in ocean circulation is a risk with serious and partly unpredictable consequences, which we should avoid.
 And even without events like ocean circulation changes, climate change is serious enough to demand decisive action.

 Environmental activist and Guardian columnist George Monbiot called The Day After Tomorrow "a great movie and lousy science".

 In 2008, Yahoo!
 Movies listed The Day After Tomorrow as one of its top-10 scientifically inaccurate films.
 It was criticized for depicting meteorological phenomena as occurring over the course of hours, instead of decades or centuries.
 A 2015 Washington Post article reported on a paper published in Scientific Reports which indicated that global temperatures could drop relatively rapidly (1 F-change over an 11-year period) due to a temporary shutdown of the Atlantic meridional overturning circulation caused by global warming.

+Potential sequel

+In July 2024, Emmerich revealed that a script for a planned "spiritual sequel", titled Exodus, was being worked on.
+However, nothing has been updated as of September 2026.